1.1 Name. The name of this Association shall be the Capital Cichlid Association, Inc. (CCA).

-Malfeasance in office
+Malfeasance in office.

 Any person who has demonstrated a behavior that is determined to be detrimental to the well being of the club.

-The member will lose all privileges of a member including, but not limited to, the access to the club forum, website, meetings, publications, road trips, e-mails, and store discounts.
+The member will lose all privileges of a member including, but not limited to, access to the club forum, website, meetings, publications, road trips, e-mails, and store discounts.

+3.6 Refusal of membership.
 The Board of Directors may, by a majority vote, refuse membership in the club for the following reasons:

 Any person who has demonstrated a behavior that is determined to be a detriment to the well being of the club.
 This can be determined by the past experience of the board with this person whether it is in person or on the club forum.